 Project - Twitter Drumbot

 This project was created because, as a member of HACMan, I was asked to provide an installation for the December 2010 'Playspace' event at Manchester's Contact Theatre.
-Since then it's also been shown at Maker Faire UK in March 2011, Brighton Mini Maker Faire in September 2011, and Blank Media's User Generated Content exhibition in June 2011.
+Since then it's also been shown at Maker Faire UK in March 2011, Brighton Mini Maker Faire in September 2011, Blank Media's User Generated Content exhibition in June 2011, and the 2014 Connected Communities Festival in Cardiff.
 It is also featured in the book Hack This! by John Baichtal

 It plays the drums when people tweet certain words!